VIATICAL SETTLEMENTS AND TAXATION

 2. Confirm if your state requires viatical settlement providers to be licensed.
 According to the Life Insurance Settlement Association, the only states that don’t regulate viatical settlements, as of September, 2018, are Alabama, Missouri, South Carolina, South Dakota, Wyoming, and Washington, D.C.
 Verify the current laws in your state by asking your tax advisor.
 If the state does not require licensing, then the provider must comply with disclosure guidelines and, for terminally ill insureds, payment guidelines in the NAIC’s Viatical Settlements Model Act.

 3. Before accepting a viatical settlement offer, verify your prospective buyer is licensed if it’s required in your state.
-Or, if you are working with a broker, verify that your broker only markets your policy to qualified life settlement providers.
-This would be the case if you sell your policy through Harbor Life Settlements.
+We are licensed nationwide, covering over 90% of the US population.

 4. If the insured is terminally ill with an expected lifespan longer than two years, know that the settlement could be taxable.
 Discuss options with your financial advisor.
 It might make sense to wait on the settlement until the insured is within that two-year window.
 If you prefer not to wait, get familiar with the tax treatment of life settlements.
 Generally, some proceeds won’t be taxed, a portion will be taxed as capital gains, and the remainder will be taxed as ordinary income.